MicrosoftDocs/Viva/Viva/engage/eac-engage-view-mode.md

 ---
-title: "View-only mode in Viva Engage"
+title: "View-only mode in Viva Engage (Private Preview)"
-description: "View-only mode lets you remove create and edit abilities from specific Viva Engage users as needed." ms.reviewer: ethli ms.author: v-bvrana
+description: "View-only mode is a tool admins can use to remove privileges from Viva Engage users when needed." ms.reviewer: ethli ms.author: v-bvrana
 author: Starshine89